 - Discoloration of light colored coats

 While we believe Herm Sprenger Prong Collars are a fantastic training tool that can be used to safely and fairly train your dog, we also acknowledge that they are not right for every dog!
 If you've never tried one with your dog before, make sure to acclimate them slowly, and do so in a calmer environment.
-If your dog is showing a lot of fear to the sensation it just may not be the right collar for your dog!
-If you're having trouble getting your dog to behave on leash Suburban K9 is here to help, reach out now!
+Dogs showing a lot of fear to the sensation it just may not be the right collar for your dog!
+Having trouble getting your dog to behave on leash?
+Suburban K9 is here to help, reach out now!

-Are Black Stainless Steel Prong Collars safe to use?
+Are Black Stainless Herm Sprenger Prong Collars safe to use?

 When used properly by training a dog to heel, and with the right dog we consider prong collars to be the safest collar you can use!
 You have to use far less pressure than any other collar, and you disperse the pressure on all the different points instead of focusing all the force on the trachea.
 Another thing to remember, when a dog gets a correction with a prong collar, it should always be as light as possible that will still get the dogs attention.

-How should a Prong Collar fit my dog?
+How should a Herm Sprenger Prong Collar fit my dog?

 A prong collar should be worn high on a dogs neck, right under the chin.
 How tight is a bit of a balancing act, it should not be tight where the prongs are constantly poking the dog, but it should be tight enough that the collar will not slip down the dog's neck and rest on the shoulders.
 Consult the graphic below to help you decide the right size.
 When you receive your collar, you will remove or add links in order to get the best fit possible.
 If the training collar alone isn't enough to solve your issues, reach out to us and one of our professional dog trainers will come to you and help you achieve your goals!